williambergmann/advanced-redux-actions-practice/README.md

   * This is where you should do the connecting
   * Export the container

-### Create these Containers that care about what the data is
+### Create these Containers that care about what the data is -- mapStateToProps
   * Import connect from react-redux into all containers
   * Import the appropriate component into the container
   * Create mapStateToProps function